 Calculating holiday pay

-You must be paid the same amount when you’re on holiday as you’re paid when you’re at work – whatever your working pattern.
+When an employee or worker takes holiday, they should get the same pay when they’re on holiday as when they’re at work – whatever their working pattern.

 - days or hours worked per week